 Failure to pay a student loan, credit card, or hospital bill is considered “civil debts” and you won’t be arrested for not paying your student loans or civil debts.

-The department of education suggests several options for borrowers to get back on track with payment if you are lagging behind on paying your student loans.
+The department of education suggests several options for borrowers to get back on track with payment if they are lagging behind on paying their student loans.